 The Anita Kaufmann Foundation is interested in supporting grassroots organizations that are working on worthwhile projects in the area of epilepsy education.
 Please contact us and we will consider funding your efforts.

 We invite you to become an information ambassador and spread the word about epilepsy!
 The Anita Kaufmann Foundation has educational materials available to help you share the the facts about epilepsy and seizures.
-Take advantage of these free tools available on our Educational Materials page.

 Finally, if you have epilepsy and feel you have been discriminated against, please contact us and we will do our best to assist you.